moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Although there are use cases that would benefit from a mechanism for NAT traversal, a QUIC protocol extention would be required to support those use cases today.

-## New Media Transport Protocols

-The creation of new media transport protocols should be avoided, and instead we should make use of RTP {{RFC3550}} and the existing ecosystem of payload formats and methods of signalling where possible.
-Work on QUIC encapsulation may reveal a need to extend these specificiations; in which case we should work with the relevant working groups and present our use-cases.

 ## Multicast

 Even if multicast and other network broadcasting capabilities are often used in delivering media in our use cases, QUIC doesn't yet support multicast, and would require a QUIC protocol extension to do so.
 In addition, the inclusion of multicast would introduce more complexity in both the specification and